-" PROJECT" The COOPERAT I ING ENTITY (the e "Owner") is the owner of certain re al property located in the Town of , County of , State of Maine, more particul arly described thed (the "Protected Property"). • Conservancy pursuant to a between The Nature Conservance Protection ("DEP"), and the Maine Natural Re ervancy ("TNC"), t le Owner, dated s of TNC, 14 Mains d Property with funds received from esource Conservation Program Project the State of Maine, Department of English (the "Project Agreemed Estreet, Suite 401, Brunswick, Main Augusta, Maine 04333. ct Agreement nvironmental ent"), a copy of In Lieu Fee Program Instru Protection and the New En September 21, 2011 (the "I acquisition of the Protected ument between the agland District U.S In Lieu Fee Prograd Property, the Ower a covenant running t is to provide funding to the Owner, State of Maine, Department of Envi- Army Corps of Engineers (the "Cor- am Instrument").
-By acceptance of former agrees that the terms and conditi- ing with the land, and shall be binding otected Property. ronmental rps"), dated unding and ons of the and to permanently protect significant wildlife habitats t, properties that wi s, wetlands and oth the Maine Natural am Instrument is to acquire, restore a ill compensate for unavoidable advenuer waters of the State of Maine result Resources Protection Act, the feder et. rse impacts to lting from The Owner has exe cuted and recorded d this Notice as notification and conf irmation of its obligations, as set forth in the Project Agreement, to: 1) ensure the long-term conservation of the Protected Property in accordance with the terms of the Project Agreement; 2) refrain from converting any portion of the Protected Property to uses other than conservation; and 3) obtain the written consent of DEP and the Corps prior to encumbrance, assignment or disposition of any interest in the Protected Property.
+The COOPERATING ENTITY (the "Owner") is the owner of certain real property ocated in the Town of, County of, State of Maine, more particularly described n the Exhibit A to which this Notice is attached (the "Protected Property").
+The Owner has acquired the Protected Property with funds received from The Nature Conservancy pursuant to a Maine Natural Resource Conservation Program Project Agreement between The Nature Conservancy ("TNC"), the State of Maine, Department of Environmental Protection ("DEP"), and the Owner, dated (the "Project Agreement"), a copy of which is kept at the offices of TNC, 14 Maine Street, Suite 401, Brunswick, Maine 04011 and the offices of DEP, State House Station 17, Augusta, Maine 04333.
+The purpose of the Project Agreement is to provide funding to the Owner, pursuant to an In Lieu Fee Program Instrument between the State of Maine, Department of Environmental Protection and the New England District U.S. Army Corps of Engineers (the "Corps"), dated September 21, 2011 (the "In Lieu Fee Program Instrument").
+By acceptance of funding and acquisition of the Protected Property, the Owner agrees that the terms and conditions of the

+The purpose of the In Lieu Fee Program Instrument is to acquire, restore and/or enhance, and to permanently protect, properties that will compensate for unavoidable adverse impacts to significant wildlife habitats, wetlands and other waters of the State of Maine resulting from activities authorized under the Maine Natural Resources Protection Act, the federal Clean Water Act and/or the federal Rivers and Harbors Act.

+Project Agreement shall be a covenant running with the land, and shall be binding upon Owner, its successors and assigns as owner of the Protected Property.

+The Owner has executed and recorded this Notice as notification and confirmation of its obligations, as set forth in the Project Agreement, to: 1) ensure the long-term conservation of the Protected Property in accordance with the terms of the Project Agreement; 2) refrain from converting any portion of the Protected Property to uses other than conservation; and 3) obtain the written consent of DEP and the Corps prior to encumbrance, assignment or disposition of any interest in the Protected Property.